Tag

 Visually, Deus Ex has not aged as gracefully as some of the pixel-era games on this list, but its deep RPG systems, dense hub worlds, and intriguing conspiracy crackpot plot make it proper ‘PC games bucket list’ fodder.

 The number of ways in which you can tackle the game’s missions still holds up today: You have countless means of molding JC Denton to your play style.
-Your choices about how you interact with the world all feel significant and, as a result, Deus Ex continues to be the gold standard that immersive sims, stealth games, and RPGs strive for, and remains one of the best old .
+Your choices about how you interact with the world all feel significant and, as a result, Deus Ex continues to be the gold standard that immersive sims, stealth games, and RPGs strive for, and remains one of the best old games on PC.
 If you want to see how the Deus Ex series has modernized over the years, check out our Deus Ex Mankind Divided review.

 A shootout in a bar in Outlaws one of the best old games 680w383h